wmhilton-stoplight/platform-docs/2.-workspaces/f.working-with-local-projects.md

 1. Download [Studio Desktop](https://stoplight.io/studio).
 2. Use the **Open Existing Folder** option on the Studio Desktop start screen to navigate to the local project.
-3. Edit files using the form or code editors.
-Read the [Studio documentation](https://meta.stoplight.io/docs/studio/) for more specifics.
+3. Edit files using the [Design Editor](../3.-design/api-design-editor.md).
 4. Once you are done editing, push the files using the CLI or automate publishing in [continuous integration](g.automating-publishing.md#stoplight-cli).

 ## Continuous Integration